Office of STEM Initiatives

 - Newton Campus

-Fundamental to the Mission of the Office of STEM Initiatives are deepening faculty engagement in college-wide STEM activities and supporting faculty in developing exemplary practices and policies in STEM education.
+Fundamental to the Mission of the STEM Initiatives are deepening faculty engagement in college-wide STEM activities and supporting faculty in developing exemplary practices and policies in STEM education.
 The following list includes opportunities that are available to GPC faculty.
 To receive a brief overview of the opportunity, click on each title.

 USG STEM Initiative II